tenghamn/real-time-frame-analysis/README.md

-# A matlab software for andor cameras
+# A camera software for real time frame analysis

+Recording software for Andor cameras with the possibility of implementing analysis in real time.
 Works with Zyla, iXon and Newton.
-You need to provide an andor sdk for it to work.
+You need to provide an Andor sdk for it to work.

 ## Usage

-### Creating your own specific plotter
+### Implement your own analysis

 In the software there is a possibility to plot whatever you want.
-This is done by creating "plotter" classes and putting them in a folder called plotters in the working directory.
+This is done by writing "plotter" classes and store them in a folder called plotters in the matlab working directory.
 There two types of plotters, single axis plotter and triple axis plotter.
-The single axis plotters allows you to plot on the one axis in the Single Axis Plotter panel and the triple axis plotter allows you to plot on the three axes in the Triple Axis Plotter panel.
+The single axis plotters allows you to plot on the one axis in the Single Axis Plotter panel and the Triple axis plotter allows you to plot on the three axes in the Triple Axis Plotter panel as shown in the figure below.

 ![alt text](https://github.com/tenghamn/real-time-frame-analysis/raw/master/assets/main_page.png)